astropenguin/pandas-dataclasses/README.md

 ### Naming rules

-The name of attribute, column, data, or index is determined from the first annotation of the first `Attr`, `Column`, `Data`, or `Index` type of the corresponding field, respectively.
+The name of attribute, data, or index is determined from the first annotation of the first `Attr`, `Data`, or `Index` type of the corresponding field, respectively.
 If the annotation is a [format string] or a tuple that has [format string]s, it (they) will be formatted by a dataclass object before the data creation.
 Otherwise, the field name (i.e. argument name) will be used.
 The following table shows how the name is inferred: